sezdevx/env/README.md

 * Kernel version
 * For each file system available space and use percentage

-## Fixing permissions recursively in a directory
-**fixPermissions.sh** is used to fix file permissions for a given path.
-It is primarily useful in mixed environments (e.g. with windows) where file permissions are messed up and need to be fixed.
-Notice that it sets shell files as executable.

 ## Finding duplicates files recursively in a directory
 **findDuplicateFiles.sh** can be used to list all duplicate files in a given directory path.
 It does not remove them, so you can collect the output and remove them by another script if necessary.
 A sample script code is provided in the script file.

-## Finding open ports locally
-**findOpenPorts.sh** can be used to list all ports where local programs are listening on.

 ## Managing simple bash variables
 **manageVars** is used to manage variables in **$ENV_HOME_DIR/ext/bash/bashVars.sh** file.